AndersDeath/diary2/000-current.md

 I prepared profiles of all my future peers.
 It's really nice.
 I already started preparations to my new job.
 It's important.
 Also we were walking today.
 I try to dedicate more time to Ksusha because she feels lonely here in Berlin.
 It's sad but true.
 Besides that I was working on Builder3 that is very important project.
 I cannot postpone it or cancel.
 I am about to finish full refactoring of the project that is really nice and imporant.
 If I finish working on it next week it will be perfect.
 Will see.

-# 27 May - Montag - Berlin - 613 Tag der Einwanderung - Hot Sunny
+# 27 May - Montag - Berlin - 613 Tag der Einwanderung - Hot Rainy

 Everything is really good today.
 I did a lot of things and besides that it's the last week here for me.
 I am really happy about it.
 At the same time I am a little bit nervouse.
 Step by step my documents moves from working laptop to mine one.
 I gradually saying good buy to XU company.
 It's good.
 In the evening I had a german class.
 It's really hard to learn this language.
 Surely English was also extremely difficult for me.
 But this one is much harder due to absence of vocabulary.
 I don't have word's collection in my memory.

-# 28 May - Dienstag - Berlin - 614 Tag der Einwanderung - Hot Sunny
+# 28 May - Dienstag - Berlin - 614 Tag der Einwanderung - Hot Rainy

+Good